Maserati GranTurismo

 The Maserati GranTurismo and GranCabrio are a series of grand tourers produced by the Italian manufacturer Maserati, succeeding the Maserati Coupé and Spyder.

 The first generation GranTurismo (M145) was introduced at the 2007 Geneva Motor Show and was produced from 2007 to December 2019.
 It set a record for the fastest development of a car, going from design to production in just nine months.
 The model featured a 4.2-litre V8 engine initially, which was later upgraded to a 4.7-liter engine in the GranTurismo S variant.
 The GranTurismo MC, a racing version developed for the FIA GT4 European Cup, and the GranTurismo MC Sport Line, a customisation programme, were also part of the lineup.

 The GranTurismo Sport, introduced in 2012, replaced the GranTurismo S and featured a revised 4.7-litre engine.
 The GranTurismo MC Stradale, unveiled in 2010, is a more track-focused version inspired by a race variant.
 The GranCabrio convertible version was unveiled at the 2009 Frankfurt Motor Show and produced from 2010 to 2019.
 The GranCabrio Sport was introduced in 2011 and the GranCabrio MC was launched in 2013, the latter featuring improved aerodynamics and a light bump in power.

 The second generation, GranTurismo II (M189), was revealed in 2022 and began production in April 2023.
 It offers three models: Modena, Trofeo, and Folgore (electric).
 Based on the Giorgio Sport platform, petrol engined models feature a newly-developed 3.0-litre Nettuno twin-turbocharged V6 engine, with the Trofeo variant being the most powerful at 550 PS.
 The Folgore model is a battery electric version with a range of 450 km.

 GranTurismo I (M145, 2007–2019)

 The first generation of Maserati GranTurismo (Tipo M145) was unveiled at the 2007 Geneva Motor Show, and was built between 2007 and December 2019.
 The GranTurismo set a record for the most quickly developed car in the auto industry, going from design to production stage in just nine months.
 The reason being that the proposed replacement for the Maserati Coupé looked like it was going to be too expensive to manufacture by Maserati, and FIAT Chrysler Automobiles' Ferrari division needed a small car in its range and so it was launched as the Ferrari California instead, leaving Maserati without a coupe.
-A total of 28,805 GranTurismo coupe were produced.
+A total of 28,805 GranTurismo coupes were produced.